 Materialise has a formalized wage band system to ensure 'equal pay for equal work'.
-The system conforms with national legal standards and is regularly benchmarked against industry standards.
-This system is currently fully in place in our headquarters and is in the process of being deployed to our worldwide operations.
+The system conforms to national legal standards and is regularly benchmarked against industry standards.
+This system is fully in place in our headquarters and in 2018 was rolled out to our worldwide operations.
 Employees at Materialise HQ and some worldwide offices can also benefit from additional medical insurance and retirement provisions.

 Materialise also has a formal performance evaluation system, with evaluations occurring twice annually, to ensure that all employees have the opportunity to shape their career paths.
 A comprehensive training program is available to all employees to further support career development and personal growth.
-In 2017, at Materialise headquarters, approximately 50% of employees benefitted from additional training.
+In 2018, on a worldwide basis, approximately 66% of employees benefitted from additional training.